fdevillard/ada-swissleak/README.md

 The ICIJ data contains a lot of duplicates, but only a small part of which is connected by a "has a similar name or address" relatioship.
 Another issue is that the shareholder information is stored with the "Officer", where the officer can be the share holder of any number of Companies.
 If the shareholder information would be stored in the "is officer of - Shareholer" relationship instead, we would remove the ambiguities in the shareholder information ([_Source_](https://neo4j.com/blog/analyzing-panama-papers-neo4j/)).

-# III - Extending the data
+# III - Augmenting the data
 There are several ways to extend and enrich the _Panama papers_ database.
 Unfortunately, we don't have access to big part of the data and metadata from the original leaks.
 On the other hand, one can look for other sources and make cross checks in order to complement the information at hand.
 This task is part of our project.

 In this project, we will focus on Switzerland.
 Due to the public interest, it is an obvious move to cover at least two groups of entities within Switzerland: